dominic7051/dominic7051.github.io/_tabs/about.md

 Hi, I am Dominic Kipkorir, Network Engineer, IT Support Specialist, Cloud and Network Security Engineer, Security Analyst.

-- Proficient in planning, designing, configuring, and securing enterprise-style network infrastructure.
+- Proficient in planning, designing, configuring and securing enterprise-style network infrastructure.
 - Skilled in network monitoring and troubleshooting issues.
 - Proficient in resolving hardware and software problems.
 - Skilled in cloud and network security.